College football players may be dealing with the effects of concussions before the season even starts

 At this point, the fact that professional football players are at risk for long-term effects of brain injuries is common knowledge.
 Despite this, the risks for younger athletes are far less known.
 Now, a recently published study has uncovered signs that college athletes may similarly be experiencing lasting effects of traumatic brain injuries.

 The findings are based on tests measuring levels of biomarkers in the blood called microRNA’s, which they believe are linked to cognitive, memory, and balance issues.
 Surprisingly, the team found that the college football players showed overall higher levels of the biomarker and lower scores on cognitive tests before the season ever began.
+The business attorneys practicing in Ormond Beach area can be contacted in case one needs financial and business decision making advice.

 “It was quite shocking to learn that the biomarkers were high before they were even involved in one hit or tackle for the season,” said Linda Papa, M.D., lead author of the study and emergency medicine physician at Orlando Health.
 “This suggests that the effects of past head injuries are persisting over time.”